So you’ve been thinking about getting a hair transplant.

 - Gauze to pat wash my hair after a certain number of days.

 - Ibuprofen.
-One of the potential side effects is pain as your healing.
+One of the potential side effects is pain as you are healing.
 This will help.

 However, after the 7th day, you can get on with life.
 You can even get a haircut.